Alexander Goldberg: Biography

 Goldberg was the first rabbi to be appointed Coordinating Chaplain to a European and British university in April 2019 when he became Dean of Religious Life and Belief and head of the College of Chaplains at the University of Surrey leading a team of 15 Chaplains and 10 Religious Life and Belief Associates.
+In addition, he is occasional and visiting Chaplain at Princeton University, New Jersey.

 Goldberg was appointed Chief Executive of the London Jewish Forum in July 2008, having been the Community Issues Director at the Board of Deputies of British Jews.
 In June 2007, Goldberg was involved in trying to find a solution to a crisis in the orthodox Jewish community over marriage visas.
 The Home Office proposed to introduce measures that would raise the age limit for international marriage visas from 18 to 21, which would impact on the strictly orthodox community.
 He was part of a delegation that met with the immigration minister in March 2008 to express their concerns over the proposal.